Diatomaceous Earth For Bed Bugs

 With your hands or an applicator, dust some crawling insect control diatomaceous earth in a light and visible application to your mattress, box spring, ridges along mattress, and box spring.

 4. Apply Diatomaceous Earth to Your Other Furniture

 Apply to other furniture like chairs and couches in the same way.
 Apply under cushions and to the ridges of the cushions.
 Also, apply some to the inside of the furniture and down on the sides.

 5. Apply Diatomaceous Earth to Your Baseboards

-Apply to the very front of baseboards, or mop boards, in ALL rooms.
+Apply to the very front of baseboards, or mop boards, in ALL rooms (where the floor meets the wall).
 Be sure to have an even and light application – not more than a 1/8th of an inch thick.
 Be sure NOT to miss a spot.
 You do not want to give them a small path to get around this product.
 If you are not able to move furniture away from the wall, be sure to apply it to the base (where it touches the floor).

 6. Apply Diatomaceous Earth to Small Openings

 Take off the electrical outlet covers and light switch covers and using our pest pistol, puff some DE into the walls via the outlets and light switches.
 Also, take our Pest Pistol Powder Duster and puff the product in the small crevice that is between the baseboard/mop board and the wall.
 Bed Bugs love to live there and are the main way they spread from room to room.
 Be very careful – use nothing that would conduct electricity and shock you.

 7. Vacuum or Sweep up Diatomaceous Earth after 7 Days

 Keep the application down for seven days and then clean all applications to the flooring and around the legs of your bed and furniture bases.